milesj/shapeshifter/README.md

 import { UserSchema } from 'shapeshifter/schematics';
 ```

-The plugin accepts an object with the following options -- with most of them based on the
+The plugin accepts an object with the following options -- with most of them being based on the
 [options passed to the command line](#options).

+* `schematicsPath` (string|string[]) - Absolute file system path to schematics folder. *Required.*
 * `importPath` (string) - The fake import path to intercept.
 Defaults to `shapeshifter/schematics`.
-* `schematicsPath` (string|string[]) - Absolute file system path to schematics folder. *Required.*
 * `defaultNullable`
 * `indentCharacter`
 * `format`